First launched in Dubai. See what happened at Holistic Health Middle East →

 14:50 - 15:30

 Too often, addiction is treated as a private failing rather than an organisational challenge.
-This panel explores how forward-thinking people leaders can tackle addiction head-on, using evidence-based strategies to replace stigma with support.
+This panel explores how senior leaders and system owners can tackle addiction head-on, using evidence-based strategies to replace stigma with support.

-• Understand how addiction rewires the brain and why outdated narratives about “willpower” miss the point.
+• Examine how addiction rewires the brain and why “willpower” narratives fail at organisational level

 Featuring: